 Sterilization by releasing irradiated males: This method relies on inundative releases of male mosquitoes that produce inviable sperm attributable to brief exposures to ionizing or chemical radiation.
 Although this technique has been used successfully to suppress various species of agricultural pests, it has never been satisfactorily deployed for mosquito control, owing to decreased fitness of released males and/or the rapid recoveries of temporarily sterilized wild populations in experimental trials.

 Genetically modified mosquitoes (GMO) with fatal genetic flaws: Releases of A. aegypti genetically engineered to express a lethal mutation after mating with resident mosquitoes of the same species have been deployed in several tropical countries, especially Brazil, to suppress dengue and Zika virus vectors.
 Sustained releases of transgenic (containing genes from another species) A. aegypti reduced local A. aegypti by >90% in one Brazilian field study (Carvalho et al. 2015).
-The Florida Keys Mosquito Control District in collaboration with the British firm Oxitec are scheduled in 2021 to conduct the first field evaluation of the ability of transgenic A. aegypti to reduce local A. aegypti populations.
+The Florida Keys Mosquito Control District in collaboration with the British firm Oxitec are scheduled in 2021 to conduct the first field evaluation of the ability of transgenic A. aegypti to reduce local A. aegypti populations in the United States.

 Mating incompatibilities through Wolbachia: A third method of suppression relies on introduction of Wolbachia spp., intracellular bacteria, in released mosquitoes.
 Wolbachia cause hybrid sterility in certain crosses with wild populations.
 This technique, which successfully suppressed the tropical vector C. quinquefasciatus (=fatigans) in Burma in the 1950s (Laven 1967), is now being promoted by the US firm MosquitoMate, Inc. and others against A. aegypti and A. albopictus.
 Releases of over 14 million Wolbachia-infected sterile A. aegypti males led to a 95.5% reduction in the number of female mosquitoes in release areas compared to non-release areas in a 2018 field trial in Fresno County, California (Crawford et al. 2020).